This Is the Best Time to Book a Flight

 Travel is back, and we've got tips from the experts on the best time to buy flights to get great deals on airfare

-Two years ago, you were hunkering down, hoping to ride out the pandemic at home, or close to it.
+Three years ago, you were hunkering down, hoping to ride out the pandemic at home, or close to it.
 This year, you’re considering the best time to buy flights because you’re out of here.
 And you’re not alone.

 What is the best day to buy plane tickets?

-In the past, you may have heard that the secret best time to buy flights was Tuesday at midnight, but according to Hayley Berg, lead economist for travel deals app Hopper, that’s not always the case.
+In the past, you may have heard that the secret best time to buy plane tickets was Tuesday at midnight, but according to Hayley Berg, lead economist for travel deals app Hopper, that’s not always the case.
 “We found that this was only applicable to 1.6% of routes and yielded savings of 6%,” she says.

 Instead, research by Expedia shows the ideal day to book a flight is Sunday.
 For domestic flights, you can get the best airfare by booking at the end of the weekend.
 Doing so can save you around 5%.
 For international flights, the savings are nearly 10%.